Pediatric Neonatal and Perinatal Medicine Fellowship (Minnesota)

 - Developing a core knowledge of the medical and surgical diagnoses that may affect the developing fetus and newborn

-- Acquiring expertise in the clinical assessment of the fetus and newborn, with mentored patient care in both acute and continuity clinical settings
+- Acquiring expertise in the clinical assessment of the fetus and newborn with mentored patient care in both acute and continuity clinical settings

-- Learning fundamental research skills via mentored clinical or laboratory research, formal coursework in methodology, and regular faculty review
+- Learning fundamental research skills via mentored clinical or laboratory research, formal course work in methodology, and regular faculty review

 The training program fulfills the requirements (three years) for training as stated by the Subboard of Pediatric Neonatal-Perinatal Medicine of the American Board of Pediatrics.
 Prerequisites for admission include successful completion of training in a fully accredited residency program in general pediatrics in the United States.

 Going forward, it is anticipated that one fellow will complete this program annually.
+At this time, our program's first two graduates hold positions on academic faculties.